joebush/ForeUp-StockWatcher/README.md

 ## Criteria
 * You are not allowed to use any CSS frameworks.
 * You are welcome and encouraged to use any JavaScript libraries or frameworks eg (jQuery, Backone, Underscore, etc).
-* The design must be implemented using HTML, CSS, and Javascript only.
-No images!
-(Custom fonts are OK too)
 * The design should be responsive and change accordingly as the screen changes size.

 ## What we look for